wazo-pbx/xivo-blog/content/articles/sprint-review-1802.md

 **CDR**: The CDR REST API has been improved: for a given call, we have the two following information: 1. what extension has been dialed and 2. what extension or user has answered the call.

 **Admin-UI web interface**: A lot of management plugins have been improved.
-Also, a new plugin for managing sound files has been added.
+Also, plugins for managing sound files, SIP trunks, IAX trunks and SIP, SCCP and custom lines have been added.

 ## Ongoing features